 The weakening of the BOP has contributed to exchange market instability.
 BB has been trying to stabilize the exchange rate by intervening in the foreign currency market by selling about US\$ 2.5 billion in FY19.
 However, it is not possible for BB to intervene indefinitely.
 Moreover, some banks are refusing to open LCs on behalf of their clients due to shortage of foreign exchange in the interbank market at the BB dictated rates.
-In the last 4 years, the gross official reserve did not increase in dollar terms whereas there has been a significantly and likely to fall further.
+In the last 4 years, the gross official reserve did not increase in dollar terms whereas there has been a significant increase in imports.
+Thus, the reserve coverage for import payments has fallen significantly and likely to fall further.
 At 6 months of reserve coverage as of end-FY19, the level of reserves was still comfortable and compared well relative to its comparators (Figure 21).
 However, since it declined by two months (from 8 months to 6 months within a period of 15 months, Figure 22) and this kind of rapid fall cannot continue for long, market-based flexible exchange rate management is the way forward.